 The Rutgers Road to Wall Street Program is designed to boost the industry knowledge and interview skills of a select group of approximately 55 sophomores who demonstrate a strong interest in and knowledge of the financial markets.
-Following the establishment of the program nine years ago, there has been substantial growth in the number of junior internship placements for Rutgers undergraduates.
+Following the establishment of the program in 2012, there has been substantial growth in the number of junior internship placements for Rutgers undergraduates.
 Rutgers New Brunswick and Newark undergraduate students with an interest in the financial markets and Wall Street careers are encouraged to apply for this outstanding program.
 Application details and program requirements are below.

 Inside Look At the Road To Wall Street